ctrliq/ascender-install/README.md

 ## Adding Components/Configuration Changes

-Consider a situation where you have already installed Asender, and wish to change one or more of the attributes of how it is deployed.
+Consider a situation where you have already installed Ascender, and wish to change one or more of the attributes of how it is deployed.
 Some of these changes may include:

 - Moving from non-SSL to an SSL connection
 - Installing Ledger when you may have only installed Ascender first